Hygrophorus eburneus

 Hygrophorus eburneus, commonly known as the ivory waxy cap or the cowboy's handkerchief, is a species of edible mushroom in the waxgill family of fungi.
-It is widespread in Europe and North America, and has also been collected in northern Africa.
+Hygrophorus eburneus is the type species of the genus Hygrophorus.
 The fruit bodies are medium-sized, pure white, and when wet are covered in a layer of slime thick enough to make the mushroom difficult to pick up.
 The gills are broadly attached to the stem or running down it; as the family name suggests, they feel waxy when rubbed between the fingers.

-Like all Hygrophorus species, the fungus is mycorrhizal—a symbiotic association whereby the underground fungal mycelia penetrate and exchange nutrients with tree roots.
+It is widespread in Europe and North America, and has also been collected in northern Africa.
+Like all Hygrophorus species, the fungus is mycorrhizal—having a symbiotic association whereby the underground fungal mycelia penetrate and exchange nutrients with tree roots.
 They are common in a variety of forest types, where they grow on the ground in thickets or grassy areas.
-Hygrophorus eburneus is the type species of the genus Hygrophorus.
 A number of biologically active chemicals have been purified from the fruit bodies of the fungus, including fatty acids with bactericidal and fungicidal activity.